yzdxs/learn-anything/my-gists/readme.md

 I might see which snippets I will be sharing and which I will not.
 Perhaps I will only share 'interesting' snippets of code and not supplementary as most of it would be quite obvious, I just use it for my personal reference.

 Will see with time.
-Right now I keep all of my code snippets [in this app](https://www.renfei.org/snippets-lab/) and I am really enjoying.
+Right now I keep all of my code snippets [in this app](https://www.renfei.org/snippets-lab/) and I am really enjoying it.
 With time I will get a better understanding of what code snippets are worth sharing and which are not.

 #mindmap index 🗄️